sherwin-leung/antifragile/README.md

 * Implement visual feedback to the user to indicate successes when saving exercises/routines, or errors such as missing an exercise/routine name while saving

-* Sounds
+* Play a sound for start/finish of an exercise
 * Mute button

 * Option to add a "buffer countdown" between each exercise

 * Display upcoming exercise's name
 * Display how many exercises left in routine
-* Highlight where the user progress

 * Ability to delete exercises

-* Ability to save multiple routines
-* Ability to delete routines
+* Sort excercise buttons by alphabetical order

 * Ability to edit current routine

-* Pin favorite exercises buttons to the top
-* Sort excercise buttons by alphabetical order

 </details>